Lubin & Meyer PC

 Questions about a birth injury?

-Do you have questions about a possible birth injury claim involving an overdose or other form of medical negligence?
+Do you have questions about a possible birth injury claim involving a medication overdose or other form of medical negligence?

 Contact Us - There is no fee or cost to you to have your case evaluated by our qualified medical malpractice attorneys.
 Call 800-866-2889 to speak with an attorney today.